TerryZ/v-page/README.md

 Vue.use(vPage, { global config options });
 ```

-you also can use `v-page` in local component
+You also can use `v-page` in local component

 ```vue
 <template>